Au2mater/MyGPTs/README.md

 ## Features
 __Assistants__
 - Create and edit your own GPT Chat Assistants
-- Create assistants from pre-configured templates
-- Create assistants from scratch
+- Add documents and websites to the assistants knowledge base.

 __Models__
 <br>APIs currently supported: